Apple To Refresh Entire MacBook Lineup Next Month, Air and Pro To Feature Kaby Lake

 i want (almost need) 32gig in my next laptop.

-nix the Touch Bar (Score:3)
+nix the Touch Bar (Score:4, Interesting)

 Every time I try to use the calculator (and the top row of number keys) my fingers graze the Touch Bar, which then triggers an incorrect calculation because the Bar adopt some calculator function keys while open.